cockroachdb/docs/_includes/v21.1/userfile-examples/backup-userfile.md

 We recommend starting backups from a time at least 10 seconds in the past using [`AS OF SYSTEM TIME`](../{{site.versions["stable"]}}/as-of-system-time.html).
 Read our guidance in the [Performance](../{{site.versions["stable"]}}/backup.html#performance) section on the [`BACKUP`](../{{site.versions["stable"]}}/backup.html) page.

 {{site.data.alerts.callout_info}}
 Only database and table-level backups are possible when using `userfile` as storage.
-Cluster-level backups will include `userfile` data as well, since this is also stored as table data in `defaultdb`.
+Restoring cluster-level backups will not work because `userfile` data is stored in the `defaultdb` database, and you cannot restore a cluster with existing table data.
 {{site.data.alerts.end}}

 #### Database and table